-Although a Facebook account is not going to be a priority for you as you deal with the death, it is something you should deal with as soon as you can.
-Memorializing the Facebook account of someone who has passed away keeps it from being taken over by hackers or defaced in any way.
+Although a Facebook account is not going to be a priority for you as you deal with death, it is something you should deal with as soon as you can.
+Memorializing and managing the Facebook account of someone who has passed away keeps hackers from taking over and defacing the account.

 What Happens When a Facebook Profile Is Memorialized

 Depending on the settings determined by the person memorializing the account, people may still be able to post to the account’s timeline.
 This setting allows friends of the deceased to write tributes or other messages on their timeline.
-It also makes it possible for everyone who could see the account’s posts, comments, likes and photos before to continue seeing them.
+It also makes it possible for everyone who could see the account’s posts, comments, likes, and photos before to continue seeing them.

 When other people access the deceased’s profile, they will see the word Remembering next to the person’s name.

 Best of all, in my opinion, the account’s owner will no longer show up in “People You May Know” or in birthday reminders.

 If your loved one did not name a legacy contact before their death, you can still memorialize their account.
 Prepare to prove to Facebook that you are an immediate family member or executor with the authority to do so.
 Also, have access to the death certificate or another form of proof of death in case they ask for it.

 Here are the steps for memorializing someone’s profile.